 With makeup trends of late, contouring and bronzing techniques have gotten a little bit mixed up - but the thing is, they’re two different things.
 Contouring is for sculpting your face, creating the illusion of shadow to make your cheekbones more defined or your jawline more sculpted.

-In contrast, bronzing isn’t about creating shadow at all - it’s about adding a little bit of sun-kissed warmth to your skin, adding dimension and vibrance to your entire makeup look.
+In contrast, bronzing isn’t about creating a shadow - it’s about adding a little bit of sun-kissed warmth to your skin, adding dimension and vibrance to your entire makeup look.
 It’s not really about trying to add depth or working as a face self-tanner; it’s like a warmer version of highlighter for a natural, bronzy glow.

 Cream Bronzer Vs. Liquid Bronzer